qgrid/qgrid.github.io/source/guide/install.md

 }
 ```

-> Material theme requires `@angular/material` to be installed.
+> If you use q-grid `material` theme install [angular material](https://material.angular.io/guide/getting-started)

 <a name="create-an-angular-component" href="#create-an-angular-component">
    Create an angular component
 </a>

-Use column generation mode for a quick start.
+Use column `generation` mode for a quick start.

 ```typescript
 @Component({